uavaustin/orchestra/interop-proxy/README.md

 When a image is being sent through JSON, they should be base64 encoded.

+- `GET /api/alive`

+  Returns some text as a sanity check.

+  On successful response: `200` status code with `text/plain` Content-Type.

 - `GET /api/mission`

   Lists the active mission on the server.